This post was updated on February 17th, 2023

 Mindfulness meditation is one of the best direct stress-management tools.
 Similar practices like guided relaxation exercises and cognitive behavioral therapy are also helpful.
 Physical activity is another powerful way to reduce anxiousness [38].

 Other, less direct stress management practices can help too.
-Referred to as “self-care” (for want of a better term), anything that helps you relax or let go of your stress, can have a small but real effect.
+Referred to as “self-care” (for want of a better term), anything that helps you relax or let go of your stress can have a small but real effect.

 6. Track Your Cycle